-- Walkway/Sidewalk and Trail: gravel trail, steps, curb, traffic delineators, and sidewalk.
+- Walkway/Sidewalk and Trail: Gravel trails, steps, curb, traffic delineators, and sidewalks.

 Improvements are restricted to City property including streets, parks, community facilities, and the Cross Kirkland Corridor.

-A primary goal of the Neighborhood Safety Program is to reenergize Kirkland’s Neighborhood Associations.
-Individuals, community organizations, and businesses are encouraged to work directly with their respective Neighborhood Associations.
-Click the Kirkland Neighborhood Association Map (PDF-2.8 MB) at to see which neighborhood you reside in.
-Each of Kirkland’s Neighborhood Associations will individually identify, review, and prioritize the projects within their neighborhoods.
-Stay involved by attending your Neighborhood Association meetings.
+A primary goal of the Neighborhood Safety Program (NSP) is to reenergize Kirkland’s Neighborhood Associations.
+Individuals, community organizations, and businesses are encouraged to work directly with their respective Neighborhood Associations to help identify, review, and prioritize NSP projects.

 Step 1: Suggest a Project

 Enter your project idea in the “Suggest a Project” interactive map at any time during the year.
 (Click the “I want to…” orange button and then select “Submit a Project Idea” in the drop-down dialog box.
 The interactive map will step you through pinpointing your project location, selecting a project type and describing your idea.)
 The City reviews and responds to all suggestions and will let you know if your project meets the NSP parameters.
-All suggestions meeting the NSP parameters will be shared with the respective Neighborhood Association and posted on the City’s web site.
+All suggestions will be shared with your Neighborhood Association and posted on the City’s web site.